lewagon/dotfiles/01-Ruby/README.md

 ## Core part

+### `01-Programming-basics` (Tuesday)
-- `01-Programming-basics`: play with IRB, launch a ruby script from the terminal.
+Play with IRB, launch a ruby script from the terminal.
 Learn about variables, methods and built-in objects.

+### `02-Flow-Array` (Wednesday)
-- `02-Flow-Array`: Learn about conditional statements and loops, coding structures that modify the flow of your programs.
+Learn about conditional statements and loops, coding structures that modify the flow of your programs.
 Define and play with arrays.

+### `03-Iterators-Blocks` (Thursday)
-- `03-Iterators-Blocks`: Embrace all the cool ruby iterators (`each`, `select`, `map` and more).
+Embrace all the cool ruby iterators (`each`, `select`, `map` and more).
 Understand what's a ruby block and how a method can call a block with `yield`.
+### `04-Hash-Symbols` (Friday)

-- `04-Hash-Symbols`: Finally let's introduce hashes, data stuctures designed to store key-value pairs like dictionaries.
+Finally let's introduce hashes, data stuctures designed to store key-value pairs like dictionaries.
 Define and manipulate your own hashes.
 Understand symbols, objects a bit similar to strings but more adpated for storing "keywords" of your code.
 You'll often see symbols as hash keys, so get used to it!

-### Ruby Quizz
+#### Friday ruby quizz
 On Friday afternoon, at 2pm you'll have to answer a paper quizz during 30 min.
 No computer, no Google, just pencil and paper.
 It's not highschool and you won't receive grades :) But it's very useful to detect what you get wrong and get rid of your misunderstandings.
 So take your time and try to answer as precisely as you can.

 - [Quizz in English](https://github.com/lewagon/quizzes/raw/gh-pages/pdf/1-ruby-english.pdf)